Interpersonal skills are important and also show how you can use the ability as a scope and resource in any situation.

 Becoming self-aware makes you understand how you should act and make you more thoughtful.

-- Observe what others’ reactions are, see how they react toward your behavior.
+- Observe what others’ reactions are, and see how they react toward your behavior.

 - Keep a diary and record when you feel triggers that make you feel disruptive emotions.
 And how your thinking process gets changed.
-This information can help you in understanding your emotions and you can self-regulate.
+This information can help you understand your emotions, and you can self-regulate.

 - Ask your staff, and take feedback.
 This will help in getting the reactions that are unhelpful as well.